Tracing

 The lifeline for a capsule instance has the name of the part that contains the instance.
 If the part has non-single multiplicity, the lifeline shows the index of the capsule instance within square brackets ([0] for the first instance).
 If you hover over a lifeline a tooltip appears with more information, such as the dynamic type of the capsule instance and its structured path in the application's composite structure.
 For more information about the capsule instance, double click on the lifeline header to navigate to the .art-trace file.

-Colors are used to distinguish three types of lifelines:
+Colors are used to distinguish different types of lifelines:

 There are two TargetRTS components that can interact with capsule instances. <timer> is the component of the TargetRTS that implements timers and you will see when a capsule instance receives a timeout message for a timer that has timed out.
 Inside the TargetRTS this capsule instance has the name specials and is typed by RTTimerActor.
 The <system> lifeline is used for showing when capsule instances are created and initialized (by sending the initialize message).

-The sequence diagram may contain note boxes that show if the tracing was paused for some time.
-This indicates that the sequence diagram doesn't show messages that may have been exchanged during that time.
+The sequence diagram may contain note boxes.
+They are for example used for showing if tracing was paused for some time, which then means the sequence diagram doesn't show messages that may have been exchanged during that time.

 Messages without Sender